 When charged with a DWI, one can inevitably expect to lose their license.
 Unless they plan on staying confined to their home for the next 6 months to a year, they will need to obtain a Conditional License.
 The Conditional License has driving restrictions and costs $75.

-To restore one’s full driving privileges they will need to complete the Drinking Driver Program (DDP) course, which runs for 7 weeks and costs $225.
+To restore one’s full driving privileges they will need to complete the Impaired Driver Program (IDP) course, which runs for 7 weeks and costs $225.

-Once the DDP course is completed, an individual may apply for their full license.
+Once the IDP course is completed, an individual may apply for their full license.
 The cost is $25 - $50.

 Before one can drive again, they will learn that their premium insurance company has dropped them and they must obtain insurance with a high risk company.
 The insurance will also inflate $2500 a year.